Why and how to become a freelancer?

 How does one become a freelancer?

-Now that you know of why you should begin working as a freelancer, let us look at some of the key ways one can begin a freelancing career.
+Now that you know why you should begin working as a freelancer, let us look at some of the key ways one can begin a freelancing career.
 Freelancing is a job that needs patience and self-discipline and requires quite some time to build a good profile.
 So what are the steps to becoming a successful freelancer?
 Let us find out.

 Create a brand